Nemuritor01/css-swipe-card/README.md

 CSS-Swipe-Card is a minimalist and customizable card, that lets you flick through a slider-carousel of cards.
 This card is written in CSS and Java Script and not using any third party library.

+Please note, that I´ve created this card for my personal use in the first place.
+I´m not a full time developer, but an IT guy.
+The code might not follow best practise methods.
+Contributors are welcome.

 <br>

 ## Table of contents